fluttercandies/flutter_photo_manager/README.md

 * Select the adequate language(s) you want to retrieve localized strings.
 * Validate the popup screen without any modification.
-* Rebuild your flutter project
+* Rebuild your flutter project.

 Now system albums label should display accordingly.